Stack Overflow standardizes on a version-controlled CI/CD pipeline for its enterprise solutionstackoverflow.com

 Stack Overflow chose Octopus because it supports Microsoft Azure and built-in multi-tenancy.
 Using multi-tenancy, the team can better manage infrastructure per customer and customer-specific deployment settings.

 The team also takes advantage of the Octopus API.
 Their custom dashboard interacts with the Octopus UI to schedule and execute deployments.

 Runbook automation in Octopus also helps the team provision infrastructure and manage other operations tasks.

 With the addition of Configuration as Code in Octopus, Stack Overflow is looking to add additional projects with a standardized CI/CD pipeline alongside application code in a software repo.

 Configuration as Code

-Stack Overflow is an early adopter of Configuration as Code in Octopus.
-Config as Code has become their standard approach with everything in a single GitHub repository.
+Stack Overflow was an early adopter of Configuration as Code in Octopus.
+Config as Code has become the team's standard approach, with everything in a single GitHub repository, including:

-Config as Code created their desired workflow for every kind of change that Stack Overflow makes.
+Config as Code created the desired workflow for every kind of change that Stack Overflow makes.
 It brought to life the most valuable part of version-controlling deployments: the iteration process (via branching).